wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 Microsoft identity enables developers to build custom applications and secure them in different ways.
 You can configure your custom apps to support users signing-in using their personal or consumer Microsoft Account or with their Work or School account.

+> [!NOTE]
+> Users with consumer Microsoft accounts won't be able to have assigned roles nor will they be members of groups.

 An app can then grant users the ability to do specific tasks depending who they are, what groups they belong to or what roles they've been granted within the application.

-Users are managed from the Azure AD admin center (https://aad.portal.azure.com) including users within your organization and those added as guests in business-to-business (B2B) or business-to-customer (B2C) scenarios.
+Users are managed from the Azure AD admin center (https://aad.portal.azure.com) including users within your organization and those added as guests in business-to-business (B2B) scenarios.

 ![Screenshot of the All Users blade in Azure AD admin center](../media/02-azuread-admin-center-all-users.png)

 In addition to users, administrators (*and other people with the appropriate access*), can use the Azure AD admin center to create and manage security groups that contain collections of users, groups, and roles specific to your custom app.

 Custom apps that are configured with Microsoft identity to support user's signing-in receive information about the user.
-This includes profile information such as their name and email address, but also the groups they belong to or app roles they've been assigned to.
+This includes profile information such as their name and email address, but can also the groups they belong to or app roles they've been assigned to.
 Your custom app can use this information and in the cases where the app has the necessary permissions, enable the user to edit their details from within the app.

-## Managing users in Microsoft identity

-Users can be managed from the Azure AD admin center (https://aad.portal.azure.com).
-Select the **Users** navigation option to open the **All users** blade.
-The **All users** blade displays users who are members of your organization (*user type: member*) and those who have been added as guests (*user type: guest*).

-Guests can be added manually, by an invitation, or added in one of the B2B or B2C scenarios supported by Microsoft identity.

 ### Add or delete users